MZehren/ADTOF/docs/introduction.rst

 To our knowledge, no tool offers to convert a game format to a standard midi format.

  - `Editor On Fire`_: Editor to create songs.
 Can import, analyse, and export between most of the games formats.
  - C3CONTools_: A collection of tools to create, analyse, clean and convert most of the games formats.
-Most of the tools can work with batches making it easy to covert multiple files together.
+Most of the tools can work in batches making it easy to convert multiple files at the same time.
  - `Magma Rock Band Network tools`_: Official tool to create song packages from stems and MIDI files in Rock Band Specifications.
  - `Magma C3 Roks Edition`_: Clone of the official tool made by independant developpers.